Adventures of Huckleberry Finn

-We don't have a description for Adventures of Huckleberry Finn, but if you head over to Amazon they'll be able to tell you what this book is about!
+We don't have a description for Adventures of Huckleberry Finn, but you can check Amazon for more info.

 Not too bad, once you get used to the language and style of writing (I haven't read Tom Sawyer).
 The last few chapters really spoilt the overall book though (no spoilers), it became a bit too ridiculous for me.